bmharper/xo/README.md

 ----

 We want to write an application once, and have it run on many platforms.

+This project is well and truly irrational.
+The rational thing to do would be to stick to the browser as your UI medium.

 Why not ... ?
 -------------